github/docs/content/organizations/managing-peoples-access-to-your-organization-with-roles/maintaining-ownership-continuity-for-your-organization.md

 Organization owners have full administrative access to the organization. {% data reusables.organizations.new-org-permissions-more-info %}

+{% note %}

+**Note**: As an organization owner, you can change the role of other organization members and owners.
+You can't change your own role.

+{% endnote %}

 ### Appointing an organization owner

 {% data reusables.profile.access_profile %}